Read Full Report Asalaamu Alaikum!

 My aunt: Habibti (my dear)!
 (Followed by a rush of dua’.)
 Nonsense!
 AlhamduliAllah, you’re here and safe!
 Your parents have been so worried.
 Mahmoud, call them.

 “Wait.
 Why were you two seated on the floor?”

 “There are no seats.
 We were not allowed to sit.”

 “Hey, did you see the guard who kept checking in on you?
 I kept telling them off from the moment your dad called and said they took your passport.
 They aren’t allowed to keep you more than three hours.
+At least, the law says they can’t here, but we knew that they could try to keep you longer… Or worse.
 We were worried when we became the last two standing in the waiting room.
 I made them show me live video of you sitting in the room…”

 Their voiced faded the moment I stepped outside.
 The sun hit my face.
 The morning was just beginning.

 As Mahmoud walked ahead and my aunt held my hand all the way to the car, I could feel my body begin to release its tension.
 I was at peace.
 I was home.
 My journey in Palestine was only beginning.